The following article is a reproduction, and has been modified for this site. The original article, and many more, can be found at RemptonGames.com

 Until Next Time!

 That is all I have for this week.
 If you enjoyed this article, check out the rest of the blog and subscribe on Twitter, Youtube, or here on WordPress so you will always know when I post a new article.
 If you didn’t, let me know what I can do better in the comments down below.
-And join me next time to find out where the rest of the dungeons rank!
+And join me next week for a close look at how games can be used for education!